-In order to implement this standard you need to consider the needs of child users and work out how you can best support those needs in the design of your online service.
+In order to implement this standard you need to consider the needs of child users and work out how you can best support those needs in the design of your online service, when you process their personal data.
 In doing this you should take into account the age of the user.
 You may need to use evidence and advice from expert third parties to help you do this.

-In particular you should consider how you can:
+In particular you should consider how, in your use of personal data, you can:

-- keep them safe from exploitation risks, including the risks of commercial or sexual exploitation and sexual abuse; - protect and support their health and wellbeing; - protect and support their physical, psychological and emotional development; - protect and support their need to develop their own views and identity; - protect and support their right to freedom of association and play; - recognise the role of parents in protecting and promoting the best interests of the child and support them in this task; and recognise the evolving capacity of the child to form their own view, and give due weight to that view.
+- keep them safe from exploitation risks, including the risks of commercial or sexual exploitation and sexual abuse; - protect and support their health and wellbeing; - protect and support their physical, psychological and emotional development; - protect and support their need to develop their own views and identity; - protect and support their right to freedom of association and play; - support the needs of children with disabilities in line with your obligations under the relevant equality legislation for England, Scotland, Wales and Northern Ireland;

+- recognise the role of parents in protecting and promoting the best interests of the child and support them in this task; and - recognise the evolving capacity of the child to form their own view, and give due weight to that view.